Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-ui-input-action-map.md

 The default [project-wide actions asset](./about-project-wide-actions.md) comes with a built-in action map named **UI**, which contains all the actions required for UI interaction.
 To configure the bindings for these actions, use the [Actions Editor](./actions-editor.md).

-To open the Actions Editor:
+To open the UI action map:

 1. Go to **Project Settings > Input System Package**
 1. In the **Action Maps** column, select **UI**.